 Following her tenure with Schonbrun DeSimone Seplow Harris Hoffman and Harrison, LLP, Ms. Abrams joined The Gillam Law Firm where she litigated individual employment discrimination and harassment cases, in addition to wage and hour class actions brought on behalf of transportation industry employees.

-Taking the knowledge and experience she acquired at her prior firms, Ms. Abrams joined Helmer Friedman, LLP where she represents employees in all aspects of employment-related litigation including individual discrimination, harassment and retaliation cases, as well as wage and hour class actions.
+Taking the knowledge and experience she acquired at her prior firms, Ms. Abrams joined Helmer Friedman LLP in 2012, where she represents employees in all aspects of employment-related litigation including individual discrimination, harassment and retaliation cases, as well as wage and hour class actions.

 Ms. Abrams is admitted to practice in California state and federal courts.
 Ms. Abrams is an active member of the Los Angeles County Bar Association, Beverly Hills Bar Association and California Employment Lawyers Association.
 Ms. Abrams serves on the Saturday Morning Seminar Committee of the Labor and Employment section of the Los Angeles County Bar Association, and is also a member of the Executive Committee of the Labor and Employment section of the Beverly Hills Bar Association.